Coaching Case Study By Masami Kanaguri

 The Masculinity side of this dimension represents a preference in society for achievement, heroism, assertiveness and material rewards for success.
 Society at large is more competitive.
 Its opposite, femininity, stands for a preference for cooperation, modesty, caring for the weak and quality of life.
 Society at large is more consensus-oriented.
 In the business context Masculinity versus Femininity is sometimes also related to as “tough versus tender” cultures.

 Every society has to maintain some links with its own past while dealing with the challenges of the present and the future.
 Societies prioritize these two existential goals differently.
-Societies who score low on this dimension, for example, prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
+Societies who score low on this dimension, for example, prefer to maintain time-honored traditions and norms while viewing societal change with suspicion.
 Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.
 In the business context this dimension is related to as “(short term) normative versus (long term) pragmatic” (PRA).
 In the academic environment the terminology Monumentalism versus Flexhumility is sometimes also used.

 Indulgence stands for a society that allows relatively free gratification of basic and natural human drives related to enjoying life and having fun.
 Restraint stands for a society that suppresses gratification of needs and regulates it by means of strict social norms.